Multivariate Fields of Experts for Convergent Image Reconstruction: Inverse Problems

+Across all our inverse problem experiments, we observe that WCRR outperforms TV, MFoE outperforms WCRR, and Prox-DRUNet usually outperforms MFoE.
+We assess the validity of this ranking through Wilcoxon signed-rank tests~\cite{wilcoxon1945individual} on the PSNR and SSIM scores across the entire test set, with a strict significance threshold of $p < 0.001$.
+In total, we perform 26 separate tests, covering the PSNR and SSIM metrics across all 13 experimental modalities (six deblurring, four CS-MRI, and three CT).

+Our testing framework confirms the robustness of this hierarchy.
+WCRR yields statistically significant improvements over TV in every single configuration.
+The transition from WCRR to MFoE is similarly distinct, with MFoE surpassing WCRR in all PSNR evaluations and achieving significant SSIM gains in 10 out of 13 modalities.
+Finally, Prox-DRUNet proves superior to MFoE in the majority of scenarios; statistical significance is established in 19 of the 26 comparisons, with the few exceptions occurring primarily in deblurring and CS-MRI tasks where both models achieved comparable high-fidelity reconstructions.

-\subsubsection{Time Comparisons}
+\subsection{Time Comparisons}

 Table~\ref{tab:times} contains the average inference time per image, measured in seconds, for each inverse problem.
 More detailed results are provided in Tables~\ref{tab:deblurring_time}--\ref{tab:ct_time}.
 These results highlight that the performance gains of Prox-DRUNet come at a computational cost.
-In particular, the CT reconstructions with Prox-DRUNet are significantly slower than with other methods, as they require the repeated evaluation of the proximal operator of the data-fitting term—a step that is especially costly in the case of CT.
-By contrast, MFoE is only moderately more demanding than the WCRR in inference time, between 35\% and 40\% on average across all experiments due to the computational cost of the projection onto $\mathcal{B}_{\ell_1}$.
+In particular, the CT reconstructions with Prox-DRUNet require the repeated evaluation of the proximal operator of the data-fitting term—a step that is especially costly in the case of CT.
+This results in Prox-DRUNet being significantly slower than the other methods.
+The MFoE and WCRR methods are on average more than 13 times faster than Prox-DRUNet.

-Deep-learning-based methods such as Prox-DRUNet sets a high standard in learned regularization by leveraging a large number of parameters and extensive training data which contribute to their good performance across diverse tasks.
+Although deep-learning-based methods such as Prox-DRUNet set a high standard in learned regularization, they do so at the cost of a large number of parameters and extensive training data.
 We believe that MFoE offers an interesting alternative with significantly fewer parameters, fewer training data, faster inference time, and with a reconstruction quality that is close to Prox-DRUNet.
-Together, these methods offer complementary strengths, providing valuable options suited to varying application needs.
+Together, these methods offer complementary strength and provide valuable options suited to a variety of application needs.